kasnan/kasnan/README.md

 ###Here are some ideas to get you started:

+There is a light!
+And there is a bug!

 - 🔭 I’m currently working on preparing coding test
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...